Samuel Lappin – Crooked Kansas Politician

 Lappin was born near Cumberland, Ohio, on January 4, 1831, the son of Finley Lappin.

-He came to Kansas from Louisiana in the winter of 1856-57, settling first at White Cloud, but moved to Seneca in the autumn of 1857.
-He was one of the town’s incorporators.
-He was elected justice of the peace on May 5, 1858.
-He was elected register of deeds for Nemaha County on November 8, 1859, serving until 1861.
-He was a member of the first State Senate in 1861-62 and subsequently served in the State Legislature’s lower house.
-He served in the house again in 1859 and was a director and president of the Northern Kansas Railroad and Telegraph Company.
+He moved to Kansas from Louisiana during the winter of 1856-57, initially settling in White Cloud before relocating to Seneca in the autumn of 1857.
+He was one of the town’s founders and was elected as justice of the peace on May 5, 1858.
+Later, on November 8, 1859, he was elected register of deeds for Nemaha County, a position he held until 1861.
+He became a member of the first State Senate from 1861 to 1862 and subsequently served in the lower house of the State Legislature.
+He returned to the House in 1859 and also held the roles of director and president of the Northern Kansas Railroad and Telegraph Company.

 During the Civil War, he was appointed Assistant Quartermaster with the rank of captain in the Union Army on November 26, 1862.
 He served in that capacity until he was mustered out on September 20, 1865.